arianvp/configure-aws/README.md

 # configure-aws-action

-A Github Action that configures the AWS SDK to use Github Actions ID Token for authentication and automatically refreshes the temporary credentials when they expire.
+A Github Action that configures the AWS SDK to use Github Actions ID Token for authentication and automatically refreshes the temporary credentials when they expire, with support for multiple profiles and UNIX users.

 ## Usage